antfu/talks/2024-06-14/src/slides.md

 ![](/i18n-ally-hover.png){.h-100.contrast-110}

 <!--
 This is a screenshot of the extension that shows its basic features.
-Well, the extension itself isn't our main topic today.
-But hope this screenshot can give you a basic idea of what it is.
+This screenshot should give you a basic idea of what it is.
 -->

 ---